puppetlabs/relay-rfcs/content/0008-standalone-workflow-execution/rfc.md

-To ensure there's no confusion as to which cluster someone is accessing to perform maintenance, `kubectl` commands against the standalone cluster are invoked using `relay cluster kubectl`, which knows how to configure kubectl with the proper kubeconfig file.
+To ensure there's no confusion as to which cluster someone is accessing to perform maintenance, `kubectl` commands against the standalone cluster are invoked using `relay dev kubectl`, which knows how to configure kubectl with the proper kubeconfig file.

 Obviously someone can choose to populate their global kubeconfig with the cluster credentials and change context if they want, but any mistakes caused doing so is on them.
+The tool provides a new command `relay dev get kubeconfig` that will print the file.

 ### Context switching

 Similar to kubectl, we add the ability to switch contexts to the Relay CLI.
-This allows us to setup a `local` context that will allow the relay command to run workflows against the local cluster.
+This allows us to setup a `dev` context that will allow the relay command to run workflows against the local cluster.
 We add a default context called `relay.sh` that points to the production API.
 Any context that indicates a local standalone cluster will not require a login.

+To achieve this in a clean way that better blends the relay command between the SaaS and a local dev cluster, we add a `config` subcommand that has two further subcommands `use-context` and `list-context`.

+If you create a dev cluster, it will install a `dev` context.
+You can switch to it using `relay config use-context dev`.
+If you want to switch back to production, you can use `relay config use-context relay.sh`.

+To avoid complexity, the initial version of the `config` command will not allow any other additional contexts to be added.
+Although it will be possible to add another context by modifying the configuration file by hand.
+This allows a user to add a non-production environment, such as staging, for debugging purposes.

 #### Bootstrapping